bozboz/laravel-admin/README.md

 Similarly to subclasses of `ModelAdminController`, decorators must be passed a dependency in its constructor.
 This should be the entity which this decorator represents in the admin.
-This class must implement the `Bozboz\Admin\Models\BaseInterface` class.
+This class must implement the `Models\BaseInterface` class.

 E.g.: